Guru901/Ripress/README.md

 ## Getting Started

-The easiest way to get started is with the HexStack CLI .
+The easiest way to get started is with the HexStack CLI.

 HexStack is a project scaffolding tool (similar to create-t3-app) that lets you spin up new Rust web projects in seconds.
 With just a few selections, you can choose: